gjtorikian/repository-sync/README.md

 You'll notice these two are practically the same.
 They are!
 The only difference is that, whilst updating a public repository, this tool will `--squash merge` to hide the commit history.

+## Customizing messaging

+Believe it or not, there are a few more environment variables you can set!
+These determine the text used by repository-sync when creating commit messages and pull requests.
+They are also dependent on the name of the destination repository.
+All of these values are optional.

+For the examples below, we'll assuming repository-sync is committing into a repository called `gjtorikian/this-test`.
+Because environment variables cannot use the `/` or `-` characters, you must substitute it within the destination repository name as `_`: `gjtorikian_this_test`.
+The default string is `'Sync changes from upstream repository'`.

+* `#{safe_destination_repo}_COMMIT_MESSAGE`: This determines the commit message to use when committing into your public repository.
+Example: `gjtorikian_this_test_COMMIT_MESSAGE`.

+* `#{safe_destination_repo}_PR_TITLE`: This determines the title of the PR that's opened into either repository.
+Example: `gjtorikian_this_test}_PR_TITLE`.
+The default string is `'Sync changes from upstream repository'`.

+* `#{safe_destination_repo}_PR_BODY`: This determines the body text of the PR that's opened into either repository.
+Example: `gjtorikian_this_test}_PR_BODY`.
+The default string is a listing of the added, modified, and removed files in the PR.